NOAA's recent chart shows tornado alley has shifted dramatically eastward.

 The owner of this dome we built told us "it's a pretty good deal when an F5 hits your house and all you lose is a single window and your dog pees on your foot."

-This dome was impacted by the full funnel on April 27 2011 in Tuscaloosa Alabama
+This dome was impacted by the full funnel on April 27 in north Tuscaloosa Alabama

 This box house didn't fare as well in the same tornado

 The very same tornado did THIS to the city's EMA headquarters(below).
 What you can't see is the intact round water tower in the background.

 After Hurricane Alicia..... and an F4 blew OVER the dome to demolish the box house in the foreground